Yasmincs2/Smart-Cane-/README.md

 # Smart-Cane-Project
-The Project, multimodal application that combines computer vision, language processing, and speech recognition to enable users to interact with an AI assistant.
+The Project, multimodal that combines computer vision, language processing, and speech recognition to enable users to interact with an AI assistant.
 The assistant can answer questions, provide location-based information, and generate speech based on the user's input.
 **The smart cane project aims to help blind individuals navigate their surroundings independently using advanced technology.
 The cane integrates sensors, GPS, a camera, and AI to provide real-time obstacle detection and navigation assistance.**

 # -Gitting started-